NEUROIMAGING / MAGNETIC RESONANCE IMAGING

 - T2 – better detection of lesions containing more water

-- FLAIR sequence is used for water suppression (the CSF is dark, so periventricular lesions can be better distinguished)
+- FLAIR sequence is used for water suppression (the CSF is dark, and periventricular lesions can be better distinguished)

 - CHESS (Fat-Sat) is used to suppress fat

-- PD (proton density) – image quality depends on the density of hydrogen protons in the tissues.
-Compared to other sequences, it is less useful in CNS diagnostics
+- PD (proton density) – image quality depends on the density of hydrogen protons in the tissues; not useful in stroke management

 tissue